Pennsylvania v. Mimms: Facts before the Supreme Court

 While on patrol in the city of Philadelphia, two officers discovered Harry Mimms on the road, driving a vehicle with an expired license plate.
 The two officers pulled the vehicle over to issue a ticket.
-One of the two officers exited the police car and proceeded to walk toward Mimms's vehicle, whereupon he asked Mimms to exit the vehicle and show his driver's license and registration.
+One of the two officers exited the police car and walked toward Mimms's vehicle, whereupon he asked Mimms to exit the vehicle and show his driver's license and registration.
 He also asked whether Mimms had a weapon in his vehicle.
 To assess the situation, the officer frisked and searched Mimms and discovered a loaded .38-caliber handgun.
 The passenger who was with Mimms was found with a .32-caliber weapon.
-The officer proceeded to arrest Mimms on the charge that he was carrying a concealed deadly weapon without a license.
+The officer arrested Mimms on the charge that he was carrying a concealed deadly weapon without a license.
 The motion to suppress the revolver was denied, and at trial Mimms was convicted on both counts.

 The Pennsylvania Supreme Court reversed the lower court, holding that the revolver should have been suppressed because it had been discovered in violation of the Fourth and Fourteenth Amendments.
 The Pennsylvania Supreme Court saw no problem in the actions that involved pulling the car over and stated that due to observation of a bulge under the respondent's coat, the search was permissible.
 However, the fact that the officer asked the defendant to exit the vehicle created a forbidden "seizure."
 Absent Mimms's exiting the vehicle, the officer would have had no grounds for reasonable suspicion, the necessary standard under Terry v.
 Ohio, 392 U.S. 1 (1968).
 Because the gun was discovered by the unconstitutional action, it should have been suppressed.